- Home

 Discover legendary cities that bask in history, Highland scenery, and unique Scottish culture.
 Arrive in Edinburgh, and spend two nights in Scotland's ancient capital.
 From Edinburgh Castle and Holyrood Palace, to the unique two-tiered Victoria Street, charming and picturesque Edinburgh is a vision.
 Next, head north to Inverness for two nights.
 This city is the capital of Scotland's wild Highlands and near Loch Ness.
 It is cosmopolitan with a big heart.

-From Inverness, you’ll wind south along the banks of Loch Ness and spend two nights in Ft.
-William, land of castles and distilleries.
+From Inverness, you’ll wind south along the banks of Loch Ness and spend two nights near Fort William, im the highlands.
 From here, consider an authentic experience on the mystical Isle of Skye.
 Spend your last two nights in historic Stirling, the scene of Scottish heroism, drama, and intrigue!

 From